 Scientifically known as Poly(methyl methacrylate) (PPMA), plexiglass is also called acrylic or acrylic glass.
 A few of its trade names are Plexiglas, Acrylite, Lucite and Perspex.
-Plexiglass is a transparent thermoplastic that is often technically classified as a glass.
-Because of their high optical clarity, high tensile strength, outstanding light transmission properties and relative affordability, clear plexiglass tubes are often used in lieu of glass tubes or materials like polycarbonate (PC).
+Plexiglass is a transparent thermoplastic that is often technically classified as glass.
+Because of their high optical clarity, high tensile strength, outstanding light transmission properties, and relative affordability, clear plexiglass tubes are often used in lieu of glass tubes or materials like polycarbonate (PC).

 Plexiglass tubes may be produced in one of two ways: extrusion or casting.
 The extrusion process begins by placing the raw plexiglass into the barrel of the extruder, where it is gradually melted by mechanical energy generated by turning screws and heaters along the barrel.
 The molten polymer is then forced into a die, which shapes the polymer into a tube that hardens as it cools.
 Cast plexiglass tubes are made by pouring the material into a mold, where it hardens.
 Extruded plexiglass tubes are less expensive to produce, but they are not as strong as cast tubes, which boast superior strength and are also easily fabricated and machined.
 Additionally, cast plexiglass tubes are unaffected by sunlight and maintain their stability over various conditions.
 For at-home use, however, extruded plexiglass tubes can be cut with a hand saw, band saw or table saw.

 Types of Plexiglass Tubes